Korirmitchelle/java/AbstractDataTypes.md

----
-layout: post
-title: Abstract Data Types
----

-# DATA TYPES
+# ABSTRACT DATA TYPES

+# Data Types

 A data type is characterized by:
 + a set of values